 For a Greener, Healthier, Community for all beings to live in, enjoy and flourish – we are inviting local cormmunity members to replenish their local ecosystems and personal growing spaces and plant a fruit or nut tree of choice in your garden… as part of a new initiative to reimagine and cocreate connected living systems, and wildlife havens, restoring and repairing the land, water and soils to abundant, edible landscapes.

 This is part of a wider ‘Greening the City’ inititiative, rewinding and reimagining a return to eden, as part of a National Park City Plan, cocreating abundant edible ecological corridors and biodiversity rich neighborhoods, codesigned, mapping and documenting over time.

 come join us on Saturday September 8th at 2.30-4pm to find out more information on the project and share with us your greening vision

 Workshop will include hands on practical skills on organic fruit and nut tree growing and knowledge of local biodiversity and urban forest gardening

 On Sat Sept 22nd from 11-1pm as part of Galway Green Festival, we will plant the first of these trees with the assistance of community members and Conservation Volunteers Galway

-The project aims to devise a transdisciplinary collaborative research and contemporary art programme, as part of a Eco city initiative, organizing discursive and skill sharing events and devising models and strategies for community collaboration and exchange from diverse systems of knowledge, engaging groups and organizations from different disciplines, backgrounds and experiences, incorporating local communities, council authorities, environmental, arts, youth, schools and community cultural groups.
+The project proposes to initiate a transdisciplinary collaborative research and contemporary art programme, as part of a Sustainable city initiative, organizing discursive and skill sharing events and workshops, and devising models and strategies for community collaboration and exchange from diverse systems of knowledge, engaging groups and organizations from different disciplines, backgrounds and experiences, incorporating local communities, council authorities, environmental, arts, youth, schools and community cultural groups.
 Everyone is welcome to participate.